 - Option to complete the PhD in Economics program at CERGE-EI later on.

 - The application deadline for the Visiting Master’s scheme is August 20.
-Currently we are accepting applications for admission in September 2015.

 - Strong background in mathematics.